 There was a sales manager; he was my immediate boss.
 And of course there was the franchise owner-The Signer of the Paychecks.

 The sales managers I had were usually pretty cool.
 One of them spent a lot of one-on-one time with me…in order to help me get better at sales.
 I looked to him as my mentor.
 Heck, I included him in my hardcover franchise book.

 But, most of the franchise owners I worked for were jerks.

 One of them really stands out-because he was so cheap.
 I’m not sure why he was cheap; he certainly had a pretty good gig.
-He made a lot of money.
-As a matter of fact, he was a millionaire.
+The jerkface made a lot of money.

 Automobile salespeople don’t tend to make a lot of money when they sell a new car or truck.
 They rely on volume bonuses to help them have a shot at making a pretty good living.

 Bonuses are usually a few hundred dollars when you hit specific unit sales levels.
 For example, a $300 bonus may be offered when you hit 10 sales for the month.
 If you hit 15 units, you may get $500, 20 units in a month-maybe you’d get a check for $1,000.
 Are you with me so far?